-PACOS Trust is a community-based organization dedicated to supporting indigenous communities in Sabah.
+PACOS Trust is a community-based organization dedicated to supporting indigenous communities in Sabah, Malaysia.

 PACOS Trust sees itself as an organization that strives to empower indigenous communities through systematic building and strengthening of community organizations, which can act collectively on its own.
 They also realized the need to support networking among organizations struggling to assert right over community resources and revitalizing indigenous systems which is what they are currently striving to do.